The Hollywood Action Star has been a Staple of Cyberpunk Movies for Almost 30 Years

 A Scanner Darkly

-Under appreciated in its time, the Richard Linklater film based on a Phillip K. Dick novel has become a cult classic.
-It was shot to look like a trippy animated feature, but the process was actually reversed.
+Under appreciated in its time, the Richard Linklater film based on a the novel by Phillip K. Dick has become a cult classic.
+A Scanner Darkly was shot to look like a trippy animated feature, but the process was actually reversed.
 The movie was shot digitally and then animators drew over every shot in post production to create a drugged-out look that bends towards neo-future without diving to deep.
 It works to make the film more believable to the viewer by introducing a crazy idea and concept without the need for too much suspension of disbelief.

 In the not to distant future (pick either X-men or MST3K to reference here), roughly 20% of the US population is addicted to a special new drug requiring the government to get way more Big Brother with their investigation.
 Reeves character, while undercover for The Man, becomes addicted to the nasty narcotic.

 A Scanner Darkly also lends towards an early influence on cyberpunk, the noir detective story.
 We all know Harrison Ford was doing Humphrey Bogart in Blade Runner, and that influence can be seen throughout all things cyberpunk, whether it’s books, films and video games.
 It’s like how westerns influenced samurai movies that influenced westerns.

 Not a big hit for Reeves, but still explored the idea of what it is to be human, whether the human is artificially made or not.
 This idea is resonated throughout most of cyberpunk media.
 In Replicas, Reeves plays a neuroscientist determined to bring his family back after they are killed in a car crash.
 Add a dash of futuro-tech and a big helmet he wears during science stuff, and you have a movie that is technically cyberpunk but not all together well planned out.
 It wasn’t well received by critics and moviegoers alike, but you can still add one to the win column for the cyberpunk subgenre.